cfpb/hmda-frontend/src/documentation/markdown/2021/filing-faq.md

 - has the proper number of data fields; and
 - has data fields formatted as integers, where necessary.

 The FFVT does not allow you to submit HMDA data.
-Additionally, there is a unique File Format Verification Tool for each HMDA data collection year, so please select the relevant year before uploading a file.

 The <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/tools/rate-spread">**Rate Spread calculator**</a> allows institutions to enter their loan data manually, or upload a CSV file of loan information that will help calculate the rate spread.